 After brawling for three back-to-back games, I was once again struck by how difficult these challenges are, and could not imagine returning to a tribe camp that dirty, tired, and injured, and having no water or food or shower or clean clothes, and maybe even having to strategize to vote someone out.
 The men and women who go on this show and do these things deserve some praise.

-Here’s a few seconds of footage from our rehearsal, thanks to TV Guide Channel’s season preview:
+There’s a few seconds of footage from our rehearsal in the TV Guide Channel’s season preview.